Bangar-Lovejesh/Certus/README.md

 # RBC Mortgage & Creditor Insurance Advisor Assistant

-A comprehensive AI-powered virtual assistant designed to assist RBC financial advisors in providing personalized mortgage and creditor insurance advice to clients.
-The application uses a Streamlit interface with ChromaDB vector search capabilities to deliver context-aware recommendations and intelligent alerts.
+An AI-powered virtual assistant designed to assist RBC mortgage specialists and advisors in providing personalized mortgage and creditor insurance advice to clients.
+The application uses Streamlit for the UI and ChromaDB for vector search capabilities.

 ## Overview

 This tool helps RBC advisors:
 - Access AI-powered assistance for mortgage and insurance advice through a chatbot interface
 - Collect and manage client information through an intuitive interface
-- Get context-aware recommendations based on the current screen
+- Calculate mortgage payments with the WIPT (What If Payment Tool) calculator
-- Receive intelligent alerts for cross-selling opportunities
+- Get personalized insurance recommendations based on client profiles
-- Simulate financial impacts of life events on clients
+- Simulate financial impacts of life events on clients (job loss, disability, critical illness, death)
-- Calculate mortgage payments and insurance premiums
+- Receive context-aware advisor alerts for cross-selling opportunities
 - Access RBC product information through vector search

 ## Table of Contents